 Patients with somatic symptom disorder are frequently subjected to many diagnostic tests and exploratory surgeries in an attempt to find their “real” illness.
 Such an approach is doomed to failure and does not address the core issue.
 Successful treatment is best achieved through behavior modification, in which access to the physician is tightly regulated and adjusted to provide a sustained and predictable level of support that is less clearly contingent on the patient’s level of presenting distress.
 Visits can be brief and should not be associated with a need for a diagnostic or treatment action.
 Although the literature is limited, some patients may benefit from antidepressant treatment.

-Any attempt to confront the patient ...
+Any attempt to confront ...